-After arriving in the camp, Walter became ill and was put into “Zero Ward.”
-This was the name of the camp hospital and got its name since it was missed when the buildings were being counted.
+Shortly after arriving in the camp, Walter became ill and was put into “Zero Ward” which was the name of the camp hospital.
+It got its name since it was missed when the buildings were being counted.
 The Japanese fearing that they would become ill avoided the area and put up a fence around it.

 According to the final report on the 192nd Tank Battalion written by 1st Lt.
 Jacques Merrifield, T/5 Walter E. Robey died of dysentery on June 7, 1942.
-The report kept by the medical staff at the hospital reported that he was the 49 POW to die in the camp and that his time of death was approximately 6:00 P.M. and was buried in the camp cemetery.
+The report kept by the medical staff at the hospital reported that he was the 49 POW to die in the camp and that his time of death was approximately 6:00 P.M.
+He was buried in the camp cemetery.

 During July, his family received a second letter from the War Department.
 The following is an excerpt from it.